 Ancient Chinese and Indian references and relics mention marijuana, telling us that it has been used for centuries to achieve euphoria.
 Records such as those of Chinese emperor Shen Nung reference it as a ‘psychoactive agent’ used to treat rheumatism, gout, malaria and a few other things.
-It also gained popularity in the Arabic world, since drinking alcohol is against the Quran.
+It also gained popularity in the Arab world, since drinking alcohol is against the Quran.

 Spanish conquests in the 15-16th century brought cannabis to America, and its growing popularity there led to people farming it right beside tobacco and opium, and later in the 19th century, as hemp replaced cotton.

-The prohibition movement banned alcohol post world war 1, giving rise not only to mafia families and notorious individuals like Al Capone but also to ‘tea pads’, aka marijuana clubs.
+The prohibition movement banned alcohol post world war 1, giving rise not only to mafia families and notorious, alcohol-peddling individuals like Al Capone but also to ‘tea pads’, aka marijuana clubs.
 The police didn’t have a problem with these as people were not making a nuisance as some alcoholics were, so they were left to themselves for many years.

 You may be wondering, ‘so if everyone was happy with it, what was the problem?’

-Political agenda actually was the major factor in this entire war on drugs.
+Political agenda actually was a major factor in this entire war on drugs.
 By the 1940s, the Federal Bureau of Narcotics was looking to criminalize the smoking of pot specifically to target certain racial and political groups such as the African-American community.
 They needed something to target, so marijuana became the next big target.
 This policy was typified in the presidency of Richard Nixon, who tightened the war on drugs to keep his political rivals behind bars and unfavorable racial groups down.
 This gave rise to the hippies, people who were advocating for a social revolution, and a symbol of rebellion against authority.

 The “war on drugs” thus brought with it a shift from reliance on imported supplies to domestic cultivation (particularly in Hawaii and California).
 Beginning in 1982 the Drug Enforcement Administration turned increased attention to marijuana farms in the United States, and there was a shift to the indoor growing of plants specially developed for small size and high yield.
 After over a decade of decreasing use, marijuana smoking began an upward trend once more in the early 1990s, especially among teenagers.